fanpu/website/_summaries/2023-09-23-calibrate-before-use-improving-few-shot-performance-of-language-models.markdown

 - Recency Bias: It also tends to output labels with a higher probability if it is more common towards the end of the few-shot examples.
 For instance, this can be observed in the "Balanced" regime.
-- Common Token Bias: Tokens that appear in the pre-training dataset also has a higher tendency of being output.
+- Common Token Bias: Tokens that appear in the pre-training dataset also have a higher tendency of being output.
 This was observed for the LAMA fact retrieval dataset, where it tends to predict common tokens like "America" instead of rarer ground-truth tokens.